scpwiki/wikijump/docs/development.md

 ```bash
 $ docker stop wj
 ```

+Note that this will only stop the process inside the container -- it won't destroy the container itself.

 It's useful to keep track of existing Docker images and containers, and destroy them when you no longer need them, so you don't waste space rebuilding the same image over and over.
 If you are using Docker Desktop, you can manage containers and images from the GUI.
 Otherwise, on command line: